“Robinson is a source of boundless enthusiasm and friendliness”

 Broadway Baby ★★★★

-Mil's Trills is a Brooklyn-based children's music project dedicated to creating positive inclusive experiences that strive to empower and embrace young audiences and families through music.
-Through joyful live shows, albums, and our new collaborative songwriting web series, we work to find new creative ways of bringing people together towards a peaceful global community.
+Mil's Trills is a Brooklyn-based children's music project dedicated to creating positive inclusive music-making experiences that strive to empower and embrace young audiences and families.
+Through joyful collaborative live shows, engaging albums, and interactive songwriting web series, we work to find new creative ways of bringing people together towards a peaceful global community.

-Mils Trills is led by Amelia Robinson (2018-19 Jubilation Foundation Fellow) who writes and performs original lively tunes on her electric ukulele with the help of a rotating cast of musical guests.
+Mils Trills is led by Amelia Robinson (2020-21 BAC grantee) who writes and performs original lively tunes on her electric ukulele with the help of a rotating cast of musical guests.
 Together, they have released three award-winning albums; Everyone Together Now!
 (Parents' Choice 2014) celebrating community, Now That We're Friends...
 (Parents' Choice 2015) fostering friendship through open minds and compassionate hearts, and their most recent album, Ridiculous Nonsense, (NAPPA, Parents' Choice GOLD) emphasizing the value of play in the creative process.
+Their most recent release, "Put Your Mask On" ft.
+Uncle Jumbo is a semi-finalist in the International Songwriting Competition and was the theme song of Masks 4 America's national Mask Up Covid Down campaign.

 “Robinson yields a powerful authenticity”